commercialhaskell/stack/doc/script_command.md

 By default, all the compilation outputs (including the executable) are written to the directory of the source file.
 Pass the `--use-root` flag to write such outputs to a script-specific location in the `scripts` directory of the Stack root.
-The location is an encoded version of the absolute path to the source file.
+The location reflects the absolute path to the source file, but ignoring the drive.
 This can avoid clutter in the source file directory.

 Additional options can be passed to GHC using the `--ghc-options` option.

 ## Examples

-For example, `MyScript.hs` at location `/Users/john`:
+For example, Haskell source file `MyScript.hs` at location `<drive>Users/jane/my-project` (where `<drive>` could be `/` on Unix-like operating systems or `C:/` or similar on Windows):

 ~~~haskell
 module Main (main) where